cechandler/cechandler.github.io/research/tools/index.md

 <img class="my-3" src="{{ site.baseurl }}/assets/img/comp-tools-sets.png" class="img-fluid" alt="Screenshot of Comp Tools">

 <img class="my-3" src="{{ site.baseurl }}/assets/img/comp-tools-interval-cycles.png" class="img-fluid" alt="Screenshot of Interval Cycles">

+I have built a number of set theory tools for composition and analysis, two of which are shown above.
+Most of the tools make extensive use of the [`bach`](http://http://www.bachproject.net/) externals for calculations and notation display.

+In the first picture shown above, the interface takes a list of pitch-classes from which a number of useful characteristics are displayed:

+- prime form, normal form, interval vector, and complement
+- all transpositions, inversions, M, and MI operations
+- common tones between these operations
+- Robert Morris' set class inclusion table and all members included with a given set class

+The second screenshot displays a tool for generating a sequence of interval cycle chords.
+The tool allows for up to four voices with independent interval cycle collections.
+The contour, starting pitch, octave location, and rotation of each voice can all be controlled.
+The sequence of chords can be auditioned, and further manipulated using any of the `bach.roll` notation display functions (including expanding/compressing duration and transposition).

 <div class="col-12 mb-4 text-center">
   <a href="#" class="btn btn-outline-secondary">Download</a>